 - One-Punch Man deals with this as a bit of a Central Theme.
 On one hand we have the Hero Association who respond to the various threats no one else can, but a lot of the heroes (especially in S-Class Rank) are more in it for fame and ego stroking than altruism.
 More often than not, they can be just as problematic as the villains and monsters they face, sometimes showing no mercy to the few that have given up or aren't as dangerous as they seemspoiler , and are more than willing to Shoot the Hostage if it gets the job done.
 On the other, there are a few such as Genos and Muman Rider who genuinely want to protect people even if their power is outclassed.
-The main protagonist, Saitama, straddles the line between the two.
-He has invincible power but finds it boring and only really got into heroism just to find a good fight.
+The Protagonist, Saitama, straddles the line between the two.
+He is a Comically Invincible Hero but finds it boring and only really got into heroism just to find a good fight.
 However, when he does see innocents in danger, he won't hesitate to fight to defend people.
 Nor will he allow less powerful heroes who put their lives on the line be slandered by an ungrateful public, even willing to put on an act as a "Glory Hound" and be hated if it allows others the recognition they deserve.

 - Record of Lodoss War: Parn is the son of a disgraced knight who desperately wants to become a knight and reclaim his father's honor.
 He is unfortunately talentless and far too headstrong to be the hero he wants to be, seeing the world in stark black and white.
 It isn't until he lets go of these tendencies and become wiser that he's finally able to become the "Free Knight" who becomes famous for traveling the world righting wrongs.